top of page

 1. Coordinate, don't match.
 The days of everyone matching are over.
 You want to complement each other’s outfits by choosing colors that work well together.
 I find that if everyone is wearing the same color, people will all tend to blend in together and there won’t be too much pop and life to the images.

 5. Don't forgot about shoes!
 Avoid any sneakers or shoes with bright colors.
 Casual brown or neutral colored shoes work for every color scheme.
+Don't want to spend the money on shoes for your littles that they wil only wear once?
+Have them go barefoot!

 6. Dress appropriately for the weather.
 This is a big one in the fall.
 October can still be pretty warm and I know if you are booking in the fall, you are probably wanting fall vibes all around.
-If you have a September - October session booked and are planning for sweaters and long sleeves, I also suggest having a back up option incase the session falls on an 80 degree fall day.
+If you have a September - October session booked and are planning for sweaters and long sleeves, I also suggest having a back up option incase the session falls on a 90 degree fall day.
 Trust me here.
 I am guilty of dressing my family up in very fall attire on a very hot October day.

 7. Professional hair and make up can go a long way.
 Need make up artist suggests?
 Let me know!
+Although this isn't totally necessary - just keep make up light!
+Avoid thick black eyeliner and opt for a more natural look.

 8. Take advantage of my client closet!
 Don't see exactly what you are envisioning?
 Check out Baltic Born and Joyfolie for dresses & Old Navy for the guys and little boys.
-Some other favorites are Target, Carter's Little Planet brand, and H&M.
+Some other favorites are Target, Carter's Little Planet brand, and H&M. I have also had a ton of luck with Poshmark.

 Styling Examples